CloudeyIT/payload-nestjs/README.md

 # Payloady

 A fusion of PayloadCMS and NestJS

+Run `docker compose up -d` for Mongo, then `npm run start:dev` for Nest+Payload